LiquidPlayer/LiquidCore/LiquidCoreAndroid/Tests/NodeConsole/README.md

 const CONSOLE = 'org.liquidplayer.surface.console.ConsoleSurface';

 /* Request a console surface to be attached to our Node.js process.
 Once this is
- * done, process.stdout and process.stderr will be streamed to the LCLiquidView.
+ * done, process.stdout and process.stderr will be streamed to the LiquidView.
  */
 LiquidCore.attach(CONSOLE, main);